 London is one of my recent favorite cities in the world.
-I always liked London but it wasn’t until I spent a few weeks there last summer that I fell in love with London.
+I always liked London but it wasn’t until I spent a few weeks there a few summers ago that I fell in love with London.

 I didn’t want to leave.

 And its popularity means there are lots of hostels in the city.
 Hundreds upon hundreds.

 To help you plan your trip, here is my list of the hostels in London that I like the most.
 If you don’t want to read the longer list below, the following hostels are the best in each category:

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in London:

 This location is Generator’s first hostel (it’s now a huge chain spread all over Europe).
 Like most of their hostels, Generator London has lots of modern, upscale fixtures, a huge common area, a bar, and a restaurant (no common kitchen though).
 There’s also a pool and foosball table.
 The beds are plush but there are not many charging plugs in the walls, so you’ll have to fight for space.
 It’s one of the cheapest hostels in London, which is rare considering its location near King’s Cross Station.
 It’s a short walk from Regents Park, Covent Garden, and the British Museum.

 - Huge common room for mingling and hanging out